 For good or bad, one of the first statements I heard a week later came from Darwin.

-Regardless of what we believe, we cannot ignore change!
+Regardless of our beliefs, we cannot ignore change.

-If you were to take “Adaptation Theory” into the current world you’ll see the three basic types of adaptations happening:
+If you were to take “Adaptation Theory” into the current world you can see the three basic types of adaptations happening: